Introspection

 Within this article, we will explore the history and future directions of this fascinating phenomena.

-Historical Overview of Introspection
+Exploring the Historical Roots and Evolution of Introspection

 Introspection has a rich historical origin.
 In Eastern Christianity, the practice of self-reflection and examination of conscience dates back to the early centuries of the Church.
 Monastic traditions emphasized the importance of introspection as a means of spiritual growth and self-improvement.